 The way I see it, any photograph is itself a visualized ‘wondering’.
 Why would I want to translate that into an intellectual conundrum?
 It would be like trading an experience for a description of an experience.
 The description, of course, becomes an experience in its own right, but an entirely different one: the experience of seeing an image is lost to the experience of describing it.
 In this sense, even having an opinion of an artwork means you didn’t experience it – you rejected it by measuring it against the prejudice of yourself.
-Or killed it, bluntly put, as an autonomous experience – that is: you turned whatever it had to offer into an aspect of your own personality.
+And killed it, kind of, as an autonomous experience – that is: you turned whatever it had to offer into an aspect of your own personality.
 Nothing is really gained by that as life becomes a zero-sum game; no ‘nourishment’ can shine through under those circumstances.
 We must not always ‘talk’.
 We can sometimes be still.
 Sometimes listen.